Monday, April 27, 2026

 Sponsor: CLA Member

-Presenters: Kayla Chamberlain, Head of Teen Services & Technology, Booth & Dimock Memorial Library
+Presenters: Kayla Chamberlain, Booth & Dimock Memorial Library

 We organize information for our communities, but our own budgets, stats, and plans are often painfully decentralized in spreadsheets galore.
 Fix that with a "Second Brain!"
 In this session, learn how free personal knowledge management (PKM) tools like Coda and Notion can drastically improve your workflows, connect and visualize your data, and enable custom solutions for librarians’ unique needs.